Fig. 2 Comparator based Schmitt Trigger.

 It takes 6.56-volts on Vin to turn ON the comparator but the voltage will have to drop to 5.36-volts to turn off.
 This produces a switching gap or hysteresis value of ~1.2-volts helping to assure stable operation.

-- Quick navigation of main page:
+- Quick navigation of this website:

 - Arduino Microcontroller Projects

-- Raspberry Pi and Linux
+- Raspberry Pi Electronics, Programming

 - Comparator Theory Circuits Tutorial